PM refutes reports care packages denied to St Mary residents

 “Without question, there were some deficiencies on the part of the Government in the execution but they were not fatal deficiencies.
 They were remedied very quickly and it was not as if the Government set out to deprive the people.
 Yes, we take the criticisms but I want the people of Dover, Enfield and Annotto Bay — a place that I have a special place in my heart for having worked there in many a campaign and have made very good friends there — [to know] that I am going to do everything within the scope of my authority to ensure that your needs are met.
 Don't worry; we will move with double speed to ensure that we bring you your care packages and that you get through this quarantine safely and without any undue dislocation,” said Holness.

 He said that before Monday 1,400 care packages were delivered to the quarantined communities.
-He also said that distribution of a further 2,000 would have begun yesterday.
+He also said that distribution of a further 2,000 would have begun on Tuesday.

 More than 9,000 residents live in the affected communities.